venovako/ATFact/README.md

 ## Prerequisites

-* Intel Math Kernel Library (MKL)
-  - or another BLAS library, with some makefile tweaking required
+* Intel Math Kernel Library (MKL), or another [BLAS](https://netlib.org/blas/) library (with some tweaking of the corresponding makefile required)
+  - see `pgi.mk` for an example of using the PGI-provided BLAS
-* a recent GNU or Intel Fortran compiler
+* a recent Fortran compiler
+  - GNU, Intel, and PGI compilers have been confirmed to work

 Optionally, for data generation, clone [JACSD](https://github.com/venovako/JACSD) repository and build sub-projects `qxblas` and `tgenskew` (in that order).